 I am full of sparkle and compassion.
 I genuinely want to make the world a better place.
 I love hard.
 I practice kindness.
 I’m not afraid of the truth.

 I am loyal, adventurous, supportive, and surprising.
 I am a woman.
 I am enough.
 I make mistakes, but I own them and learn from them.

 I am enough.
 I am open, juicy, artistic, full blast.
 I am also vain, emotional, demanding, and looking for answers.
 I am a woman who is open to mysteries, accepting of miracles.
 I am diving in, devouring, loving, protecting, peeling back the surface of petty desires to the hunger for connection, for belief, for truth.

-I am less concerned with doing things correctly than I once was and more concerned with dancing, drumming, swimming naked.
+I am less concerned with doing things correctly than I once was and more concerned with showing up and loving hard.

-I am a lover of ripe mangoes, stars in the midnight sky, stories around the campfire, the smell of rich coffee, laughing until I can’t breathe, having someone reach for my hand.
-I am a lover, a sister, a storyteller, a daughter, a mentor, and a student.
+I am a lover of ripe mangoes, stars in the midnight sky, stories around the campfire, the smell of rich coffee, laughing until I can’t breathe, having someone reach for my hand, swimming naked.
+I am a lover, a mama, a sister, a storyteller, a daughter, a mentor, and a student.

 I am enough.